quasarframework/quasar-ui-qcalendar/docs/src/pages/all-about-qcalendar/what-is-qcalendar.md

 10. Optional drag and drop support (including mobile)
 11. Automatic localization / internationalization
 12. Responsive flex grid layout
-13. No external dependencies (momentjs, jQuery, etc)
+13. No external dependencies (momentjs, jQuery, etc) other than Vue
 14. User events support (date, day, interval, time, resource, etc)
 15. Define any day as beginning of week
 16. Show only certain days of the week (good for work week days)